deloachtech/zepher-symfony/README.md

 Zepher for Symfony
 ==================

-Zepher provides RBAC, SaaS, Customer networking and fee-based app versioning.
-See [zepher.io](https://zepher.io) for more information.
+[Zepher](https://zepher.io) provides RBAC, SaaS, Customer networking and fee-based app versioning to an existing codebase.

-This is the `Symfony` implementation of the Zepher object processor.
+This is the `Symfony` implementation of the `Zepher` object processor.
 It's released under the MIT license for public use.

 Installation